 - Eggs: 11 µg per 100g

 Most people think that the D3 form is only of animal origin.
-However, boreal lichen has been shown to be an excellent source of vitamin D3.
-People following a vegan or vegetarian diet are encouraged to consume boreal lichen to benefit from its effects.
+However, it has been shown that boreal moss is an excellent source of vitamin D3.
+People following a vegan or plant-based diet are encouraged to consume boreal moss to benefit from its effects.

-The most optimal source is in the form of a dietary supplement.
+The most optimal source is in the form of a food supplement.
 Carefully dosed to meet daily standards, food supplements cover vitamin needs without risking the consumer's health.

-At Nutrimuscle, we have made a pharmaceutical grade vitamin D. From the European manufacturer DSM, vitamin quali-D guarantees an optimal dosage for pure quality, without contaminants.
+At Nutrimuscle, we have manufactured a pharmaceutical grade vitamin D. From the European manufacturer DSM, the quali-D vitamin guarantees an optimal dosage for pure quality, without contaminating agents.

 According to ANSES in 2022, the recommended daily intakes of vitamin D are:

-It is preferable to supplement throughout the year rather than to carry out short cures.
-Vitamins act on the long term, the effects are observable after a few months of intake.
+It is better to take supplements throughout the year rather than taking short courses.
+Vitamins act in the long term, the effects are observable after a few months of taking them.

-To prevent a deficiency and ensure an adequate intake of vitamin D, vary your diet and take supplements.
+To prevent a deficiency and ensure sufficient vitamin D intake, vary your diet and take supplements.

-Refer to ANSES recommendations and take blood samples regularly.
-Be alert to the symptoms of winter depressions and start taking vitamins before the arrival of the cold seasons.
-To learn more about vitamin D, read our dedicated article.
+Refer to the ANSES recommendations and have regular blood tests.
+Be alert to symptoms of winter depression and start taking vitamins before the cold seasons arrive.